Moritz344/Moritz344/README.md

     "projects": ["small games","other"],
     "tools": ["command-line","VS-CODE","vim"],
     "learning": ["Python", "game development","Hacking"],
-    "qouteoftheday": "It not about avoiding the thunderstorm its about dancing in the rain" }
+    "qouteoftheday": "Life's not about waiting for the storm to pass but learning how to dance in the rain" }
 ```